palash25/GSOC-Research/README.md

 - Need to read **RELEASE_NOTES.rst** and **coalib/parsing/DefaultArgParser.py**.
 - Need to look at some standard libraries that might be useful: **hashlib**, **pickle**, etc.

+### Caching
+- There are 3 steps involved in caching:
+  1. Populating the cache
+  2. Keepig the cache in sync
+  3. Managing the cache size

+- Population processes are of 2 kinds:
+  1. Upfront (when we know of all the data that we want to cache before hand)
+  2. Lazy (cache as per the needs with an initial check for possible duplicates)

+**Note:** Lazy population will take less initial cache build time than upfront but it still might cause one-off delays if there are checks in place for pre-existing cached objects (which might not be there at all)

+- Cahce size management: These are the approaches for cache eviction
+    1. Time based eviction: Either keep a separate thread for this (costly approach) or evict data at the time of reading it.
+    2. First in, first out (FIFO)
+    3. First in, last out (FILO).
+    4. Least accessed (not recommende since old values are accessed more)
+    5. Least time between access: When a value is accessed the cache marks the time the value was accessed and increases the access count.
+When the value is accessed the next time, the cache increments the access count, and calculates the average time between all accesses.
+Values that were once accessed a lot but fade in popularity will have a dropping average time between accesses.
+Sooner or later the average may drop low enough that the value will be evicted *(seems costly)*.

 #### Previous performance issues and their fixes
 This will provide some reference as to how caching works and is implemented